nlehuen/capisce/README.md

 You can then launch jobs using the perform method.
 If the current concurrency limit has not been reached, then the job will be scheduled immediatly.
 Otherwise, it is queued for later execution.

-Jobs are simple function that are passed a very important parameter : the over function.
+Jobs are simple functions that are passed a very important parameter : the over function.
 The job MUST call the over function at the end of its process to signal the WorkingQueue that it is, well, over.

 ```javascript
 queue.perform(function(over) {